-Public hospitals are a vital piece of the local safety net, and serve as indispensable components of a robust health system, providing primary, specialty, and acute health services, as well as physician training, trauma centers, and burn care.
+Public hospitals are a vital piece of the local safety net, and but also serve as indispensable components of a robust health system, providing both primary, specialty, and acute and specialized health services to health consumers in our communities, as well as physician training, trauma centers, and burn care.
 California's public hospitals are increasingly providing funding for the non-federal share of the state's Medicaid program, and these local expenditures are made at the sole discretion of the county Supervisors.

-- 1) Counties have been firm that any proposal to change hospital Medicaid financing must guarantee that county hospitals do not receive less funding than they currently do, and are eligible for more federal funding in the future as needs grow. - Counties strongly support the continuation of a robust Medicaid Section 15000 waiver to help ensure that county hospitals are paid for the safety net care they provide to Medi-Cal recipients and uninsured patients. - 3) Counties support a five-year state Medicaid Waiver that provides funding to counties at current levels.
-The successor waiver should: 1) support a public integrated safety net delivery system; 2) build on previous delivery system improvement efforts for public health care systems so that they can continue to transform care delivery; 3) allow for the creation of a new county pilot effort to advance improvements through coordinated care, integrated physical and behavioral health services and provide robust coordination with social, housing and other services critical to improve care of targeted high-risk patients.; 4) improve ability to share and integrate health data and systems; 5) and provide flexibility for counties/public health care systems to deliver more coordinated care and effectively serve individuals who will remain uninsured.

-- 4) Counties are supportive of opportunities to reduce costs for county hospitals and health systems, particularly for mandates such as seismic safety requirements and nursestaffing ratios.
-Therefore, counties support infrastructure bonds that will provide funds to county hospitals for seismic safety upgrades, including construction, replacement, renovation, and retrofit. - 5) Counties also support opportunities for county hospitals and health systems to make delivery system improvements and upgrades, which will help these institutions, compete in the modern health care marketplace. - 6) Counties support proposals to preserve supplemental payments to public and private hospitals as the Federal Medicaid Managed Care rules are implemented in California.
-Any loss of federal funds through changes to waiver agreements or modifications to federal managed care rule implementation must address through other support to ensure the continued viability of the safety net.
+- CSAC-Counties haves been firm that any proposal to change hospital Medicaid financing must guarantee that county hospitals do not receive less funding than they currently do, and are eligible for more federal funding in the future as needs grow. - 2) Counties strongly support the continuation of a robust Medicaid Section 15000 waiver to helpbelieve implementation of the federal Section 15000 waiver is necessary to ensure that county hospitals are paid for the safety net care they provide to Medi-Cal recipients and uninsured patients. - 3) Counties support a five-year state Medicaid Waiver that provides funding to counties at current levels.
+The successor waiver should: 1) support a public integrated safety net delivery system; 2) build on previous delivery system improvement efforts for public health care systems so that they can continue to transform care delivery; 3) allow for the creation of a new county pilot effort to advance improvements through coordinated care, integrated physical and behavioral health services and provide robust coordination with social, housing and other services critical to improve care of targeted high-risk patients.; 4) improve abilityaccess to share and integrate health data and systems; 5) and provide flexibility for counties/public health care systems to deliverprovide more coordinated care and effectively serve individuals who will remain uninsured. - 4) Counties are supportive of opportunities to reduce costs for county hospitals and health systems, particularly for mandates such as seismic safety requirements and nurse-staffing ratios.
+Therefore, counties support infrastructure bonds that will provide funds to county hospitals for seismic safety upgrades, including construction, replacement, renovation, and retrofit. - 5) Counties also support opportunities for county hospitals and health systems to make delivery system improvements and upgrades, which will help these institutions institutions, compete in the modern health care marketplace. - 6) Counties support proposals to preserve supplemental payments to public and private hospitals as the Federal Medicaid Managed Care rules are implemented in California.
+Any loss of fedral funds through changes to waiver agreements or modifications to federal managed care rule implementation must address through other support to ensure the continued viability of the safety net.